jrte/ribose/README.md

 # persist transducer for incorporation in ribose model
 Tintervals:save `build/patterns/automata/Tintervals.dfa`;
 ```
-Nullification for subpatterns requiring specific synchronization patterns can be applied similarly to effect fine-grained context-sensitive error handling.
+Nullification can be applied similarly to subpatterns to effect fine-grained context-sensitive error handling.
 ## Resolving Ambiguous Inputs (Classification)
 It is sometimes necessary to look ahead in the input, without effect, to syntactically validate a prospective feature or resolve an ambiguous pattern before selecting a course of action.
-Ribose supports this in two ways: using `mark/reset` effectors or using the `paste` effector to copy input until a classifying enumerator can be selected and injected into the input, followed by the copied input.
-The snippet below, from the `LinuxKernelStrict` transducer in the ribose test suite, demonstrates the `mark/reset` method.
+The snippet below, from the `LinuxKernelStrict` transducer in the ribose test suite, demonstrates this using the built-in `mark` and `reset` effectors.
 ```
 #May 15 07:58:52 kb-ubuntu kernel: [ 1794.599801] DROPPED IN=eth0 OUT= MAC=01:00:5e:00:00:fb:00:13:20:c0:36:32:08:00 SRC=192.168.144.101 DST=224.0.0.251 LEN=32 TOS=0x00 PREC=0x00 TTL=1 ID=8596 OPT (94040000) PROTO=2
 #May 16 07:59:13 kb-ubuntu kernel: [  285.950056] __ratelimit: 225 callbacks suppressed